wp-plugins/zedity/readme.txt

 * **Total Design Freedom**: Unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're free to unleash your creativity!

-* **Saves You Time & Money**: Create your content very quickly, completely hassle-free and, since you can do it without hiring developers, saving money too!
+* **Save a Lot of Time**: Create your content very quickly, completely hassle-free and, since you can do it without hiring developers, saving money too!

 **LIMITED PROMO!!!** [Welcome Spring Promo Code](http://zedity.com/plugin/wp): take advantage of this limited special offer to get Zedity Premium with a great discount!